mundialis/RVF_Mauritania/README.md

         - then iterative removal of non useful datasets
           - use feature importance e.g. jackknife plots
         - Additional: check features/mathematical transformations (done by Maxent) -> amount, selection, ...
+      - Note: if multiple models (i.e. monhtly models used), has to be done for each of them